Jamie Grill/Getty Images

 PhotoAlto/Eric Audras/PhotoAlto Agency RF Collections/Getty Images

 No. 6: Taking out another loan

-Avoid payday loans at all costs, says Ulzheimer.
-Nicol also says title loans, or loans against a car, are usually too costly to pay for overspending.
+Avoid payday loans at all costs, Ulzheimer says.
+Title loans, or loans against a car, are usually too costly to pay for overspending.

-However, both recommend considering a signature loan, or unsecured personal loan, from a bank or credit union.
+However, Ulzheimer recommends considering a signature loan, or unsecured personal loan, from a bank or credit union.

 You'll want to make sure you can qualify for this type of loan at a reasonable rate and an affordable minimum payment.
-Sometimes the rate is better than a credit card; sometimes it's not.
+Sometimes the rate is better than a credit card.
 And be ready to give proof that you have the income to pay back the loan.